rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 However, it must not be possible to close a section before the execution of a second subsequent open event.
-This would obviously represent a design error because it would essentially allow to re-open a section which is already closed.
+This would obviously represent a design error because it would essentially allow to re-open a section that is already closed.

 <!-- ======================================================================= -->
 ## type-1, first child